Going onstage (www.esplanade.com).

 Shi Suen’s rich career in voice and acting spans 40 years.
 For over 20 years, she was a dubbing producer for MediaCorp where she wrote scripts, edited transcripts, directed and supervised local and foreign actors in dialogue delivery for TV dramas, entertainment shows and documentaries.
 She has also worked in the capacity of voice director for production houses and companies like Raintree Pictures, StarHub Cable Vision and Shaw Brothers.
 Her specialty in voice work extends to emceeing and hosting Chinese variety shows.

 Shi Suen’s work as an actor is just as rich with lead roles in Mandarin TV productions such as School Days (七彩学堂), I Want to Say Thank You and movies including Taxi, Taxi, and Everybody’s Business (人人有份).
-She was also casted in lead roles in English productions including The Yang Sisters, where she worked alongside Cheng Pei Pei, and Maggi and Me where she co-stared with Adrian Pang and Fiona Xie.
+She was also cast in lead roles in English productions including The Yang Sisters, where she worked alongside Cheng Pei Pei, and Maggi and Me where she co-stared with Adrian Pang and Fiona Xie.
 Her lead roles in short films include The Three Sisters, The Perm and Areola Borealis.

-Shi Suen continues building her experience and shares her vast knowledge as a communication and linguistics trainer at Nanyang Technological University, the Regional Training and Resource Centre, Ngee Ann Poly, Singapore Media Academy, junior colleges and secondary schools.
+Shi Suen continues building her experience and shares her vast knowledge as a communication and linguistics trainer at Nanyang Technological University, the Regional Training and Resource Centre, Ngee Ann Polytechnic, Singapore Media Academy, junior colleges and secondary schools.